HermitCrab07/Sepsis-research-learnings-log/02_challenges_predicting_sepsis.md

   - Such models may show excellent retrospective AUROC yet perform poorly when deployed in settings where some measurements are delayed or missing, or when clinical workflows differ.
   - Without a causal framing—explicitly mapping which features causally precede sepsis onset versus which are artifacts of the diagnostic criteria—developers risk building systems that “predict” sepsis only at or after onset rather than enabling true early intervention.
   - A causal-inference approach would start by building a structural model of how physiological processes lead to sepsis, then identify interventions or surrogate markers that precede the consensus criteria, guiding data collection and validation in prospective studies.

+# 11. Efforts to Improve Labeling Accuracy
+- Expert Consensus Labeling: Initiatives like the Ground Truth for Sepsis Questionnaire (GTSQ) involve daily assessments by experienced clinicians to provide more reliable sepsis labels, aiming to reduce subjectivity and enhance consistency. ([BioMed Central][1])
+- Harmonized Multi-Center Datasets: Projects that integrate data from multiple international centers, applying standardized definitions and rigorous validation protocols, are working towards creating more reliable and generalizable sepsis datasets. ([PMC][2])

+# 12. Recommendations for Researchers and Clinicians
+- Critical Evaluation of Labels: When developing or utilizing predictive models, it's essential to scrutinize the origin and criteria of sepsis labels to ensure they align with the intended clinical application.
+- Incorporate Clinical Expertise: Engaging clinicians in the labeling process can enhance the accuracy and relevance of sepsis annotations, especially in complex or ambiguous cases.
+- Prioritize External Validation: Testing models across diverse patient populations and healthcare settings can help assess their robustness and adaptability, ensuring they perform reliably in real-world scenarios.

+In summary, while sepsis labels in existing datasets provide a foundation for research and model development, their accuracy is not absolute.
+Ongoing efforts to refine labeling practices and validate models externally are crucial for advancing sepsis prediction and improving patient outcomes.

+[1]:https://translational-medicine.biomedcentral.com/articles/10.1186/s12967-022-03228-7?utm_source=chatgpt.com "Ground truth labels challenge the validity of sepsis consensus ..."
+[2]: https://pmc.ncbi.nlm.nih.gov/articles/PMC10425671/?utm_source=chatgpt.com "Predicting sepsis using deep learning across international sites"